 If you look up the definition of margin, you’ll get a few different answers.
 The edge or border of something.
-The amount by which a thing is won or falls shorts.
-To deposit an amount of money with a broker as security for.
+The amount by which a thing is won or falls short.
+To deposit an amount of money with a broker as security.

 None of them really communicate what I’m looking for, and maybe that’s because our culture has, for the most part, ignored margin in our life.

 We no longer worry about how much money we have in the bank as long as we have our credit card.
 We don’t worry about our schedules; we just run ourselves until we’re exhausted.
 We don’t worry about our own emotions because we’re too busy trying to manage everyone else’s.

 This is how many of us live our lives now, but we don’t have to.
 It’s not necessary, and it’s certainly not healthy.